Skip to main content

 • Set -oidc-scopes if needed, e.g. -oidc-scopes=profile,email,groups

-Note If you already have another static client configured for Kubernetes to be used by the apiserver’s OIDC (OpenID Connect) configuration, it is important to ensure that a single static client ID i.e -oidc-client-id is used for both Dex and Headlamp.
+Note If you already have another static client configured for Kubernetes for the apiserver's OIDC (OpenID Connect) configuration, use a single static client ID i.e -oidc-client-id for both Dex and Headlamp.
 Additionally, the redirectURIs need to be specified for each client.